 Let’s start with what statistics are.
 According to Wikipedia, statistics is “the discipline that concerns the collection, organization, displaying, analysis, interpretation and presentation of data.”
 Descriptive statistics are concerned with describing relationships within sets of data, while inferential statistics examine phenomena that are subject to random variation.

-Performing statistical operations is not inherently subjective, and steps are deliberately taken to reduce the risk of bias.
+Performing statistical operations isn’t inherently subjective, and steps are deliberately taken to reduce the risk of bias.
 However, the people performing the statistics can make errors or poor choices.
 Also, once statistical results are released out into the world, they’re often interpreted without taking the whole picture into consideration.

 Go Peanut!
 What more could anyone possibly need to know?
 Well, a fair bit, actually, and that 85% figure doesn’t mean much without it.
-You’ll want to know many people were polled, which may be written as N=100 if there were 100 people polled.
-You’ll want to know how I found those people, and whether they represent a broad cross-section of the population of interest.
-You’ll also want to know what question was asked and what the possible answers were.
+How many people were polled?
+This may be written as N=100 if there were 100 people polled.
+How did I find those people, and do they represent a broad cross-section of the population of interest?
+What questions were asked and what were the possible options to choose from?
 What if the only options were Peanut or some dude who’s already dead?

 You’ll also need some other details to accompany that 85% figure, which will look something like this line from Ipsos: “the results of the poll are considered accurate to within +/- 3.5 percentage points, 19 times out of 20.”
 Huh?

 Well, applying that to the Peanut poll, that means you can say with 95% confidence (aka 19 times out of 20; determining this involves statistical calculations) that 85% of people, with a margin of error of 3.5% on either side to account for random chance in sampling, are pro-Peanut for leader of the world.